 San Francisco movie theaters

-Foggy Outer Richmond is home to a small shopping district on Balboa Street that lays claim to this great local cinema.
-Opened in 1926 and designed by the Reid Bros., whose other iconic San Francisco creations include the original Cliff House and the Fairmont Hotel, this cozy movie house screens everything from new releases, second-run films, indie and classic noir double-features.
+This great local cinema is the crowning jewel of foggy Outer Richmond’s small shopping district on Balboa Street.
+Opened in 1926 and designed by the Reid Bros, whose other iconic San Francisco creations include the original Cliff House and the Fairmont Hotel, this cozy movie house screens everything from new releases and second-run films to indie and classic noir double-features.

 If you absolutely, positively have to see a just-released blockbuster in 3D IMAX with the latest sound system technology, this is the theater to visit.
 Always at the cutting edge of movie screening technology, the Metreon is either a feast for, or an assault on, the senses—probably depending on your age.